MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 Whatever.
 The point is, it felt like having finals week for twice the usual number of classes for two months straight.
 This isn't meant to discourage you -- some people thrive in intense situations.
 But intense it will be.
-Just something to keep filed away back there next to *corporate realness*.
+Just something to keep filed away back there next to "corporate realness".

 And maybe you decide the bootcamp thing is not for you.
 Maybe you'd rather take your time, maybe you'd rather save your money.
 It's totally